Lares Trek Information 2023

 Day 2: Quishuarani – Pachaqutec Pass -Cancha Cancha

-After a siesta time, you descend for 2 hours until you reach your campsite located by the community of Cancha Cancha, (3,700m /12,139ft).
-You are taking the back roads to Machu Picchu, where llama herders are often seen and the local indigenous people will open their hearts and interact with you in the Quechua language (Inca language).
-Your guide will act as your mediator to translate and teach you some of the Quechua language.
+After enjoying the summit, we descend for 3 hours until we reach our campsite located by the Quiswarani community, (3,700m/12,139ft).
+On the way, we will be taking an isolated trail where we will see indigenous highland people in their traditional outfits herding their llamas and alpacas.
+The local indigenous people will open their hearts and interact with you in the Quechua language (the Incas’ language).
+Your guide will act as your interpreter to translate and teach you some Quechua language.
+When you arrive at the spectacular seven waterfalls, you are almost to the campsite!

 - Meals: Breakfast – Lunch – Afternoon Tea Time – Dinner